eth-protocol-fellows/protocol-studies/docs/eps/schedule.md

 The study group was originally run as a 10-week study program with 16 sessions in total.
 The original sessions are divided into 3 areas, each covering one part of the Ethereum protocol curriculum.

-Watch each lecture sequentially, study supplied materials and excercices.
+Watch each lecture sequentially, study supplied materials and exercises.
 We recommend making notes and in case of any extra information, explanation needed, come to ask to Office Hours or a discord channel.

 ## Schedule